OTRF/infosec-jupyterthon/docs/2024/speakers/tatsuya_hasegawa.md

 :::{grid-item}
 :columns: 7
 :child-align: center
-Tatsuya Hasegawa is a self-employed Threat Hunter contracting to GoAhead in Japan.
-He mainly involves to "detection engineering" for cyber attack and internal threat widely and has experiences working as SOC analyst in MSSP, incident responder in CSIRT, Senior Principal Researcher at Cylance/BlackBerry.
+Tatsuya Hasegawa is a self-employed Threat Hunter contracting with GoAhead in Japan.
+He is now engaged in "detection engineering" for cyberattack and internal threat and has experiences working as SOC analyst in MSSP, incident responder in CSIRT, Senior Principal Researcher at Cylance/BlackBerry.
 On the other hand, he has an aspect of application developer for data visualization on Splunk and his applications are listed in 'https://splunkbase.splunk.com/apps?author=hacket'.
 Besides he is a contributor of MSTICpy and Unprotect Project.
 Regarding to certification and speech, he holds GX-FA, 7 GIACs, CISSP and CISA, and speaker of SANS APAC DFIR Summit 2023, FIRST T.C Amsterdam 2017 and 2018.
 :::

 ::::